johanmeijer/grott/README.md

 * MQTT
 * PVOutput.org
 * InfluxDB (V1 and V2)
-* Using the extension function you can add your own processing and output functionality,
+* Using the extension functionality you can add your own processing and output functionality,

 MQTT can be used to distribute the data to other applications like: NodeRed, Grafana (using InfluxDB), Home Assistant, OpenHab and Domoticz.
 Descriptions and examples are available in the Wiki